Skip to content ↓

 Eligibility

-If ECTs are completing one term of induction, do they still need to register for the ECF with the DfE?
+If ECTs are completing one term of entitlement, do we still need to register the ECT?

 The minimum period that can be counted towards completion of the induction period (for both full-time and part-time teachers) is continuous employment for one term (based on an institution that operates three terms in a school year).
 This applies to both permanent and long-term supply teaching posts.
 Separately, in exceptional cases, Appropriate Bodies have the discretion to reduce the length of the induction period to a minimum of one term to recognise extensive prior experience.

-In both of these scenarios, teachers serving an induction length of one term should still receive an induction based on the Early Career Framework (ECF).
+In both of these scenarios, teachers serving an induction length of one term should still receive an induction based on the Early Career Teacher Entitlement (ECTE).
 Headteachers should work with Induction Tutors (and providers, where appropriate) to ensure the training is appropriate in each individual circumstance.
-Appropriate Bodies are expected to check that the Early Career Teacher (ECT) receives their full entitlement through quality assurance processes.
+Appropriate Bodies are expected to check that the ECT receives their full entitlement through quality assurance processes.

-How does induction work for a part-time teacher?
+How does entitlement work for a part-time teacher?

 ECTs serving induction on a part-time basis at any point will need to serve the full-time equivalent (FTE) of two full school years (based on a school year of three terms).
 Therefore, an ECT working part-time as a 0.5 FTE will need to serve induction for four school years.

-When registering a part-time ECT on ECT Manager you should ensure that this is noted.
-If an ECT changes to part-time, please email the Appropriate Body for their contract to be changed on ECT Manager.
+When registering a part-time ECT on ECT Manager, you should ensure that this is noted.
+If an ECT changes to part-time, please email the Appropriate Body (ab@exceedacademiestrust.co.uk) for their contract to be changed on ECT Manager.

-ECTs working as supply teachers need to commence induction?
+ECTs working as supply teachers need to commence entitlement?

-For long-term supply colleagues of one term or more, there are instances where induction can take place.
+For long-term supply colleagues of one term or more, there are instances where entitlement can take place.
 We recommend you contact your Appropriate Body Service to enquire about this.

-The Early Career Framework (ECF) is only funded for those serving statutory induction.
-An Early Career Teacher cannot undertake statutory induction (or a period of employment counting towards induction) unless they have been awarded Qualified Teacher Status (QTS).
+Early Career Teacher Entitlement (ECTE) is only funded for those serving statutory induction.
+An Early Career Teacher cannot undertake statutory entitlement (or a period of employment counting towards entitlement) unless they have been awarded Qualified Teacher Status (QTS).
 Headteachers and Appropriate Bodies must check with the Teaching Regulation Agency that the individual holds QTS.
-Teachers with Early Years Teacher Status who do not also hold QTS are not eligible to serve statutory induction and therefore not eligible for the funded ECF training.
+Teachers with Early Years Teacher Status who do not also hold QTS are not eligible to serve statutory entitlement and therefore not eligible for the funded Early Career Teacher Entitlement.

-Can ECTs in Further Education access the funded 'Use a DfE-funded provider' option (previously referred to as the Full Induction Programme)?
+Can ECTs in Further Education access the funded 'Use a DfE-funded provider' option?

-Yes, FE institutions do have access to funded 'Use a DfE-funded provider' option for ECF-based training.
+Yes, FE institutions do have access to funded 'Use a DfE-funded provider' option for Early Career Teacher Entitlement.

-An FE institution, sixth-form college or 16–19 academy wishing to offer an ECT a post in which to serve a statutory induction period is expected to:
+An FE institution, sixth-form college or 16–19 academy wishing to offer an ECT a post in which to serve a statutory entitlement period is expected to:

 Are teachers with QTLS eligible to serve statutory induction?